I took on walking the Inca Trail ... the iconic 4 day 3 night hike ... a month before my 70th birthday.

 Over the 4 days of walking the Inca Trail you visit a number of Inca sites.
 With the highlight being Wiñay Wayna (mini Machu Picchu) which is visited in the afternoon of the third day.
 We had the place to ourselves.
 Time to marvel at the engineering and ingenuity and to roam around without the crowds.

-The walk was tough and arriving at Machu Picchu an unforgettable experience.
+The walk was tough and arriving at the iconic Machu Picchu an unforgettable experience.